 disappointment marriage

 For some of us, this question is non-sensical because we naturally believe there are benefits to marriage.
 But some of us are skeptics and wonder if this issue of Marriage Intimacy is really something to pursue.
-We only have so much time and energy and marriage intimacy is something that would need focus.
+We have a lot of tasks and goals and priorities.
+And we only have so much time and energy in life.

-Of course, in a marriage relationship, there are clearly more relational and emotional benefits to consider for the question.
-But interestingly there are also financial benefits, for example, the costs of divorce, conflict, and counseling that are often required.
-Of course I’m not recommending that we “value” our marriage by financial benefits, but in the interest of transparency, we should at least understand all the benefits of have marriage intimacy.
+Of course, in a marriage relationship it’s not all about CBA.
+There are clearly relational and emotional benefits to consider.
+But there are also financial benefits, for example, the negative costs of divorce, conflict, and counseling that come into play when marriages begin to struggle.
+So to summarize, I’m not recommending that we “value” our marriage by financial benefits, but in the interest of transparency, we should at least understand all the benefits of having a more secure marriage (social, emotional, spiritual, financial, & physical).
+Which brings me to a key point.

-With Marriage Intimacy, we are looking at likely the most important marital quality.
-Establishing a stronger, more meaningful relationship with our spouse is part focus, part desire, part effort and part skill.
-It is a daily process where we are either building up our intimacy or tearing it down.
-There is no middle ground and our level of marriage intimacy doesn’t happen by random chance.
+So, establishing a stronger, more meaningful relationship with our spouse matters.
+Even if it requires focus, desire, effort and skill.
+And I believe It is a daily process where we are either building up our intimacy or tearing it down.
+There is no middle ground (or level ground) because marriage intimacy doesn’t happen by chance.
+It’s intentional and can be slow if we are selfish people.

 So, what do “experts” say about marriage intimacy?
 What have studies shown?